dwyl/learn-flutter/README.md

 }
 ```

-In these tests, we are **importing** the generated mocks
+In these tests,
+we are **importing** the generated mocks
 (`fetch_album_test.mocks.dart`).
-Plus, we create the `MockClient()`, define the behaviour
+Plus, we create the `MockClient()`,
-we expect the mock to do, and then pass it to the function,
+define the behaviour we expect the mock to do,
+and then pass it to the function,
 effectively asserting its output.

-We can run the tests and see if they fail or not
+We can run the tests
+and see if they fail or not by running
-by running

 ```sh
 flutter test test/fetch_album_test.dart
 ```

 Congratulations!
 You just mocked a `http.Client` object
-and properly tested a function that used an external dependency.
+and properly tested a function
+that used an external dependency.
 `mockito` has many other features.
 You can read about them
 [in their documentation](https://pub.dev/packages/mockito).

 ## Integration testing

-While unit testing is useful for testing individual
+While unit testing is useful
-classes, functions or widgets, they don't
+for testing individual classes, functions or widgets,
-test how all of these *work together*, as a whole.
+they don't test how all of these *work together*, as a whole.
-These tasks are captured and tested
+These tasks are captured
-with **integration tests**.
+and tested with **integration tests**.

 > There is a concept in Flutter that is **widget testing**.
-> Widget testing tests a single widget while
+> Widget testing tests a single widget
-> integration testing can test a complete app or large parts of it.
+> while integration testing can test a complete app or large parts of it.
 > Integration testing will require *a device* or *emulator*.
-> So it should be used sparingly and to capture behaviours
+> So, it should be used sparingly
+> and to capture behaviours
 > that were missed by unit testing and widget testing.
 >
+> Implementation-wise,
-> Implementation-wise, widget testing uses the
+> widget testing uses the `testWidget` function,
-> `testWidget` function, much like integration tests.
-So they can be similar.
+> much like integration tests.
+> So they *can be similar*.

 We can luckily leverage the SDK's
 [`integration_test`](https://github.com/flutter/flutter/tree/main/packages/integration_test)
 package to do this.

 Let's start by creating a super simple app.
-This app will just have a button and a counter
+This app will just have a button
-displaying the number of time the button was clicked.
+and a counter displaying the number of time the button was clicked.

-But, before that, let's add the needed dependencies.
+But, before that,
+let's add the needed dependencies.
-We'll be adding the `integration_test` and `flutter_test`
+We'll be adding the `integration_test`
+and `flutter_test` packages
-packages to the `dev_dependencies` section of `pubspec.yaml`.
+to the `dev_dependencies` section of `pubspec.yaml`.

 ```yaml
 dev_dependencies: